-- 5.0 The LGB will have a Designated Governor with responsibility for Child Protection; this is Sarah Marshall.
+5.0 The LGB will have a Designated Governor with responsibility for Safeguarding; this is Richard Harris

 The Designated Governor will ensure that they utilise the experiences and expertise of staff when shaping safeguarding polices.
+Opportunities for staff to contribute to safeguarding arrangements and child protection will be provided.
+They will also be responsible for jointly undertaking the annual 175 safeguarding audit with the Headteacher and Designated Safeguarding Lead.
+An action plan following the audit will be produced and the LGB will ensure that any actions are met in a timely manner.

-Opportunities for staff to contribute to safeguarding arrangements and child protection will be provided. - 5.1 The LGB will receive the Annual Safeguarding Report in December for the previous academic year and will review safeguarding practices in the school no less than annually to ensure that: - The school carries out its statutory duties related to child protection and safeguarding, including the South Gloucestershire Children's Partnership requirements - Sufficient resources are made available to enable necessary tasks to be carried out properly under inter-agency procedures - Governors attend Child Protection / Safeguarding training - Only persons suitable to work with children shall be employed in the school or work in a voluntary capacity as detailed in Keeping Children Safe in Education 2020 - Where safeguarding concerns about a member of staff are substantiated, appropriate action is taken.
+- 5.1 The LGB will receive the Annual Safeguarding Report in December for the previous academic year and will review safeguarding practices in the school no less than annually to ensure that: - The school carries out its statutory duties related to child protection and safeguarding, including the South Gloucestershire Children's Partnership requirements - Sufficient resources are made available to enable necessary tasks to be carried out properly under inter-agency procedures - Governors attend Child Protection / Safeguarding training - Only persons suitable to work with children shall be employed in the school or work in a voluntary capacity as detailed in Keeping Children Safe in Education 2024 - Where safeguarding concerns about a member of staff are substantiated, appropriate action is taken.

-The LGB will delegate responsibility for day to day procedures that ensure the smooth operational practice for safeguarding arrangements to the Headteachers and Designated Safeguarding Leads; this may be reported to Governors retrospectively.
+The LGB will delegate responsibility for day-to-day procedures that ensure the smooth operational practice for safeguarding arrangements to the Headteachers and Designated Safeguarding Leads; this may be reported to Governors retrospectively.